great-expectations/great_expectations/docs/reference/migrating_versions.rst

 *************************

 The 0.11.0-beta release has several breaking changes related to ``run_id`` and ``ValidationMetric`` objects.
-Existing projects that have Expectation Suite Validation Results or evaluation parameter stores with DatabaseStoreBackend backends must be migrated.
+Existing projects that have Expectation Suite Validation Results or configured evaluation parameter stores with DatabaseStoreBackend backends must be migrated.

 run_id and ValidationMetric Changes
 ===================================